kaz-Anova/StackNet/README.md

 ### Install Sklearn Algorithms(**NEW**)

 To install [Sklearn](http://scikit-learn.org/stable/) in StackNet you need **python higher-equal-to 2.7**.
-Python needs to be found on **PATH** as StackNet makes subprocesses in the command line.
+Python needs to be found in **PATH** as StackNet makes subprocesses in the command line.
 This would require privileges to save and change files where the .jar is executed.

-**verify that the 'lib' folder in the same directory where the StackNet.jar file is**
+**verify that the 'lib' folder is in the same directory where the StackNet.jar file is**

-Once Python is installed and can be found on PATH, the user needs to isntall **sklearn version 0.18.2** .
+Once Python is installed and can be found on PATH, the user needs to isnstall **sklearn version 0.18.2** .

 The following should do the trick in linux and mac.